 - The bus is getting to the Laos-Vietnam border at 2am.
 The border itself opens around 7am so you will have to wait or most probably sleep 5h in the bus.
 You will find more information about the border crossing process here.

 - In Hanoi the bus will leave you on a bus station outside of the city centre.
 From there the best option is to share a taxi with other people from the bus.
 For 7 people and a 20 min. ride we paid 50.000 dong per person (about 2 USD).

 There are a lot of super bad stories about the 24h night bus from Vientiane to Hanoi.
 Some people are forced to go to the back of the bus, spend the travel with some boxes next to them or even with cockroaches.
 I read also a story about a couple that had to change the bus because of a wheel crack.
 The problem was that they had to ride on the floor of another fully packed bus.
-During our travel we also had a problem with one wheel.
-Fortunately it didn’t took long and our bus was ready to continue the journey after a 30 min. break.
+During our travel, we also had a problem with one wheel.
+Fortunately, it didn’t take long and our bus was ready to continue the journey after 30 min. break.

 At the end of the day, everything depends on your expectations.
 If you will be mentally well prepared and will expect the worst it will not be so bad 😉

 I used this time for a very much needed regeneration and slept almost the whole journey.
 Still, this won’t change the fact that travelling for 24h in such conditions is exhausting and definitely not comfortable.
 After all, we were laying for a couple of hours on an old and used by hundreds of other people mattress on the floor of a bus…

 While travelling through Asia I booked most of my tickets through 12Go.Asia.
 They are a local ticket provider.
 Buying through them might be a tiny little bit more expensive but you don’t have to waste your time going to the bus station or a travel agency.
 I never had a bad experience with them, so I really recommend buying tickets on their website.